hungrydaddy/ARK-master/README.md

 # README

-Server-side for "IT Project"
+Server-side for the subject "IT Project" at uni.

-This server will cover services below (once finished):

-* Documentations

-* GPS APIs (not implemented yet)

-* User APIs (not implemented yet)

-* Chat APIs (not implemented yet)
+Written in Ruby on Rails